codacy/codacy-clang-tidy/docs/description/cppcoreguidelines-special-member-functions.md

 Note that defining a function with `= delete` is considered to be a definition.

-This rule is part of the “Constructors, assignments, and destructors” profile of the C++ Core Guidelines, corresponding to rule C.21.
+This rule is part of the "Constructors, assignments, and destructors" profile of the C++ Core Guidelines, corresponding to rule C.21.
 See

 https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md\#c21-if-you-define-or-delete-any-default-operation-define-or-delete-them-all.